Environmental Initiatives

 Posted Sep 17, 2010 @ 08:29 AM

-Led by National Grand Bank pre
+Led by National Grand Bank president

 Jim Nye and Carol Kent of Carol Kent Yacht Charters, nearly 50 people turned out last Saturday, Sept.
 11 to clean Devereux, Goldthwait, Riverhead, Grace Oliver’s, Fort, and Gas House beaches in Marblehead.